gqqnbig/advanced-play-search/README.md

 ![](https://github.com/cs188-software-design-security-w20/project-random/workflows/Python%20application/badge.svg)

+The application is available at https://beta.gqqnbig.me/, hosted on Google Cloud.
+We do not report DDOS attacks to us to Google, but Google may already have detected it.

+Can't run the application?
+Check how [the application runs on GitHub Action Server](/.github/workflows/pythonapp.yml).

 ## Install
 Run `pip install -r requirements.txt` to install the dependencies.
 If you see conflicts, like "something has requirements xxx but you'll have xxx", you will need to update your pip.